 CARS.COM — If you drive for a ride-hailing company like Uber or Lyft, or if you're thinking of joining one, insurance coverage can seem like a secondary concern or something too complicated to tackle.
 But it's more important than you think — and inaction could put you at risk.
 Do you have the right auto insurance to use your vehicle for a rideshare job?
 Here's what you need to know.

-Ride sharing, sometimes called ride hailing, is big business — about one in four Americans use ride sharing today, according to J.D.
+Ride sharing, sometimes called ride hailing, is big business — about one in four Americans make use of rideshare services today, according to J.D.
 Power and Associates.
 That volume has propelled plenty of drivers to join; Lyft alone claims some 700,000 drivers.
 Insurance has caught up in many states, with products introduced in recent years that fill in the gaps from the coverages offered by ride-hailing companies.
 But the specifics get complicated fast.
 Not to worry: We reached out to several large insurers plus Uber, Lyft and a few insurance experts to answer some questions.

 Got it?
 Good.
 Here we go.

-Doesn't my personal insurance cover me if I'm driving for Uber or Lyft?
+Doesn't my personal insurance cover me if I'm a Lyft or Uber driver?

 Generally not.
 Steven Weisbart, a senior vice president and chief economist at the industry-backed Insurance Information Institute, notes that almost all insurance companies have coverage exclusions if you drive for commercial activities, including ride-sharing programs.